 HMRC will check your claim and pay your grant into your bank account in the next 6 working days.
 HMRC will send an email when your payment is on its way.

-If you think you've been overpaid, or are not eligible for the grant
+If you think you were not eligible for the grant or have been overpaid

 If you think the grant amount is too low

 HMRC has used the information you or your tax agent or adviser sent them on your Self Assessment tax returns to work out your grant amount.